ChevanR/Project5-6/Deliverables-P56/Usage-guide.md

 ### Unity
 Install Unity from https://unity.com/download.
-You can download the world with all the packages and plugins from ...
+You can download the world with all the packages and plugins from [OneDrive]() you need a password and the link expires on the second of May (02-05-2025).

 #### SteamVR plugin
 You can download the SteamVR plugin from [AssetStore](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647).